turesheim/epub-examples/README.md

 #EPUB Examples
 This project contains various examples for using the EPUB tooling in [Mylyn Docs](http://www.eclipse.org/mylyn/docs/).
-The examples have been designed to be executed in two ways, either using development versions of the code or using the libraries found in the *lib* folder.
+The examples have been designed to be executed in two ways: Either using development versions of the code, or using the libraries found in the *lib* folder.
 Which one to use is automatically detected.
-If *org.eclipse.mylyn.docs* is present parallell to *epub-examples* in the file system the prior method will be used.
+If the *org.eclipse.mylyn.docs* project is present parallel to *epub-examples* the prior method will be used.

 The basic examples can be executed simply by running Ant, others have some dependencies.